idea / explanation

 Vassal once cited to me Charles Darwin’s remark that “. . . a scientific man ought to have no wishes, no affections—a mere heart of stone.”

-Vassal agrees, but not entirely.
+Vassal agrees in part.
 “To have good judgment in his work,” he says, “a scientist must be aware of assumptions and tendencies, his own as well as anyone else’s.
 He must be able to think against himself.
 Of course, that’s a skill that’s useful for any of us, in many areas of our lives.”

-He believes that a scientist should question everything, from individuals’ pet theories to the common wisdom of peers, communities, and societies.
+He believes a scientist should question everything, from individuals’ pet theories to the common wisdom of peers, communities, and societies.
 To do that, he or she must distance himself from temporal matters and be somewhat heartless.
 He acknowledges that accomplishing that is to some degree impossible, since we live in and as our world as well as apart from it.
 But he finds the idea useful.